Institutional Review Board

 For additional assistance:

-- Attend an IRB Faculty Session or IRB Student Session.
+- Attend an IRB Faculty Session or IRB Student Session (see below).

-NOTE FOR RESEARCHERS CONDUCTING SURVEYS: Before beginning any on-campus survey research, please read the University survey research policy.
-Furthermore, if you ar conducting survey research on- or off- campus, you are strongly urged to use Qualtrics, the University's survey software.
-Qualtrics provides secure, password protected data storage and MUST be used if you are collecting personally identifying information.
-Finally, if you intend to advertise your survey via any University-wide mechanism, such as "Ville Daily, then you MUST coordinate with the Office of Institutional Assessment.
+NOTE FOR RESEARCHERS CONDUCTING SURVEYS: Before beginning any on-campus survey research, please read the University survey research policy (Requires Login).
+Furthermore, if you are conducting survey research on- or off-campus, you are strongly urged to use Qualtrics, the University's survey software.
+Qualtrics provides secure, password-protected data storage and MUST be used if you are collecting personally identifying information.
+Finally, if you intend to advertise your survey via any University-wide mechanism, such as "Ville Daily, " you MUST coordinate with the Office of Institutional Assessment.
 If you have any questions, please contact Rene Munoz by email or by phone at 717.871.4457.

 All applicants for IRB approval are required to complete CITI training in Human Subjects Research.